BEng Biomedical Engineering

 On our BEng Biomedical Engineering course you will study with expert academics, develop your transferable skills, and learn how to diagnose, prevent and treat disease in this new and emerging field.

 Do you have an innate curiosity for human physiology and a keen understanding of mathematics?
 Learn how the brain works, what techniques exist to monitor different tissues in the human body and to diagnose, prevent and treat disease and restore bodily functions.
-At Reading, we are ranked 3rd in the country for our Biomedical Engineer programme (NSS, 2021).
+At Reading, we have the 3rd highest overall student satisfaction score for Bioengineering, Medical and Biomedical Engineering subjects (National Student Survey, 2021).